scubamuc/wiki-md/NEXTCLOUD.snap--SMTPSTREAM_allow_selfsigned.md

-# Problems sending Mail, Nextcloud SMTP settings for sending Mail, NC in DMZ -- Exchange SMTP
+# Nextcloud additional SMTP settings for connecting DMZ to Exchange SMTP

-## Allow Selfsigned SMTP
+## Allow Selfsigned SMTP by adding StreamBuffer.php

 ### Nextcloud is in DMZ connecting to an Exchange server through a NAT loopback requiring SSL with self signed certificate.